Troubleshooting and FAQ

 • 1xPBS

-The following samples are not compatible to the kit:
+The following samples are NOT compatible with the kit:

 • Trypsin/EDTA solution